 Tony rose from his desk, running a hand through his now thinning brownish-silver hair.
 His knees, back, and neck ached when he moved.
 Christ, I hate being old.

 Tony walked toward the director's private bathroom, opening and shutting the door quietly.
 Inside, he splashed some water on his face, trying to cleanse himself of the dark thoughts chasing him.

 The pills could only block out so much.

 Wiping off his face with his sleeve, he looked into the mirror, finding his own bloodshot hazel eyes staring back at him.
 Wrinkles tugged at the corners of his eyes and mouth, saying his age loud and clear.
 Although his hair was still mostly brown, he was starting to go silver around the temples and roots.

 The left side of his face, from the bottom of his ear and spreading over most of his left cheek and to his jaw line was a mismatched array of scars from the original severe burn, and the following skin grafts.

 No one escaped that night unscarred (whether it be physically like himself and Ziva, or mentally like McGee and Abby) but his reminder was blunt and ever-present, quite literally written all over his face.
 He could never escape what had happened.
 The scar was a symbol that he would never again be who he was before that night.

 Some would say he'd let his tragedies define him.
 Well, he would say to those people that your tragedies do define you, whether you like it or not.

-He winced, still not used to seeing his once pristine face damaged like this.
-He used to pride himself on his looks, now... well, the ladies weren't exactly lining up.
+He still wasn't used to seeing himself like this, even after all these years.
 He placed two fingers on the disfigured side of his face.